microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Setting up the Jenkins VM

-1. To configure Jenkins, the Jenkins VM image available on the Azure MarketPlace will be used.
-This will install the latest stable Jenkins version on an Ubuntu Linux VM along with the tools and plugins configured to work with Azure.
-Click the **Deploy to Azure** button below to get started.
+1. To configure Jenkins, the Jenkins VM image available on the Azure Marketplace will be used.
+This will install the latest stable Jenkins version on an Ubuntu Linux VM along with the tools and plugins configured to work with the Azure.
+Click on the **Deploy to Azure** button below to get started.

    [![Jenkins Configuration](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/azure-oss.jenkinsjenkins){:target="_blank"}